36 Fun Things Do in Savannah, GA

 Savannah's City Market is a bustling open-air marketplace that has been operating since the 1700s.
 Today, you can find independent shops, art galleries, and top eateries around the market square.
 Just a few of the shopping options here include an old-fashioned candy shop, jewelry stores, and Woof Gang Bakery, a pet store and dog bakery!

-☂️ Visit the City Market with an experience
+☂️ Explore the City Market on a tour

 Treat yourself to Southern comfort food at Mrs. Wilkes Dining Room